Generalization Properties of NAS under Activation and Skip Connection Search: Acknowledgements

 \section{Acknowledgements}

-We are thankful to the reviewers for providing constructive feedback.
+We are also thankful to the reviewers for providing constructive feedback.
 Research was sponsored by the Army Research Office and was accomplished under Grant Number W911NF-19-1-0404.
 This work was supported by Hasler Foundation Program: Hasler Responsible AI (project number 21043).
-This work was supported by the Swiss National Science Foundation (SNSF) under grant number $200021\_205011$.
+This work was supported by SNF project – Deep Optimisation of the Swiss National Science Foundation (SNSF) under grant number 200021\_205011.
 This work was supported by Zeiss.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement n° 725594 - time-data).
+Corresponding authors: Fanghui Liu and Zhenyu Zhu.

 \allowdisplaybreaks